This page is designed to answer the following questions:

 Diversity describes the different traits and characteristics of individuals that make them unique.
-This can include (but is not limited to) age, appearance, ability, role, values, beliefs, sexual orientation and gender.
+This can include (but is not limited to) age, appearance, ability, role, values, culture, beliefs, sexual orientation and gender.

-We are all diverse individuals and our differences to one another should be celebrated.
+We are all diverse individuals, and our differences from one another should be celebrated.

 Equality is ensuring that everybody is treated fairly and gets the same opportunities.
 This can mean making adjustments to accommodate an individual’s needs.

-For example, a visually impaired individual may need a document in audio/braille format or somebody to read a printed format for them so that they have the same opportunity (to obtain information) as other individuals that are able to read the text.
+For example, a visually impaired individual may need a document in audio/braille format or somebody to read a printed format for them so that they have the same opportunity (to obtain information) as other individuals that can read the text.

 Inclusion is ensuring that all individuals are included in a group or activity and are given the opportunity to participate if that is their wish.

 Like equality, it is about valuing individuals and treating them fairly.

-This may be done unintentionally, which is why it is important to have an awareness of these terms.
+This may be done unintentionally, which is why it is important to be aware of these terms.
 Extreme cases of deliberate discrimination include harassment and hate crimes.